sandrosage/Monocular_Depth_Estimation/readme.md

    ````
    where `<estimator_type>` is chosen from `[Mono2, MiDaS, DPT, ZoeDepth]`.
 If the `-s` flag is set, the image is also segmentated.

 3) The resulting depth maps are written to the `output/images` folder.
 For each of the estimator types there exists a subdirectory where all the depth maps are stored.
 The depth maps are accordingly named by their input image name and their specific model type.
+Additionally the segmented image and the mean metric depth per segmented object is stored in a `*_mean_depth_per_object.csv`.
+This file contains the class name and the mean metric depth in asceding order of the depth.

 ### License